zhouyuheng2003/DSD2024-rock-house/README.md

 Our team consists of four students from JLU and two students from UTAD.
 Member duties will be determined through discussion.

 ## 📻 News
 2024.4.24：We update the [Interface Specification v6.3](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Project%20Document/interface%20specification%20v.6.3.md).
-Hopefully this could be the final one(for first iteration):
+Hopefully this could be the final one(for the first iteration):
 1. Unpacking the encapsulated data interfaces of Web.
 2. Update the "Interests" items.